tyleryouk/00os-origin/1000xdev/steam-integration/final-goal.md

 - Proper error handling with user-friendly messages
 - Authentication flow with appropriate scope management

+## Quality Assurance & Testing

+Ensuring the reliability, robustness, and correctness of the Steam API integration is a critical aspect of this project.
+The following testing goals and requirements have been established:

+### Testing Goals

+1. **Backend Testing**
+   - Achieve 90%+ code coverage for all Steam integration components
+   - Verify correct behavior across all possible API response scenarios
+   - Ensure proper error handling for all edge cases and failure conditions
+   - Validate caching behavior and performance optimizations
+   - Test resiliency against network issues and API rate limiting

+2. **Frontend Testing**
+   - Validate all UI components rendering Steam data
+   - Verify proper loading and error states
+   - Test user interactions with marketplace and inventory
+   - Ensure responsive design across all device sizes
+   - Validate accessibility of all Steam-related components

+3. **Integration Testing**
+   - Test full data flow from API to UI representation
+   - Verify Steam authentication process
+   - Test trading system state management
+   - Validate inventory synchronization
+   - Test real-time updates and notifications

+### Testing Requirements

+1. **Test Infrastructure**
+   - Complete unit test suite using pytest for backend components
+   - Component testing with React Testing Library for frontend
+   - Integration tests with mocked HTTP responses
+   - End-to-end tests for critical user flows
+   - CI/CD integration for continuous testing

+2. **Test Coverage**
+   - Unit tests for all public methods
+   - Tests for all error handling paths
+   - Validation of all model constraints
+   - Tests for edge cases in API responses
+   - Performance testing for response time requirements

+3. **Mock Strategy**
+   - Comprehensive mock responses for all API endpoints
+   - Simulation of network failures and delays
+   - Modeling of rate limiting scenarios
+   - Simulation of various authentication states
+   - Representation of all possible inventory states

 ## Implementation Phases

 ### Phase 1: Core API Integration